top of page

 Who is responsible for making EHCP provision?

-Your Local Authority (LA), not the school, has a statutory duty to ensure that all special educational provision in Section F on an EHCP is delivered.
+Your Local Authority (LA), not the school, has a statutory duty to ensure that all special educational provision in Section F of an EHCP is delivered.

-In practice, the day-to-day delivery of Section F provision is usually delegated to school, however the legal responsibility to make sure it is delivered remains firmly with the LA.
+In practice, the day-to-day delivery of Section F provision is usually delegated to the school; however, the legal responsibility to make sure it is delivered remains firmly with the LA.

-The LA is legally responsible to make sure that:
+The LA is legally responsible for ensuring that:

-• any therapies such as speech and language therapy, occupational therapy, physiotherapy, or the services provided by CAMHS (Child Adolescent Mental Health Service) are delivered, if these provisions are in Section F.
+• Any therapies such as speech and language therapy, occupational therapy, physiotherapy, or the services provided by CAMHS (Child and Adolescent Mental Health Service) are delivered, if these provisions are in Section F.

-There is no legal defense for failing to secure the special educational provision in an EHC plan.
-The LA must also make sure that it provides sufficient funding to secure the provision specified in Section F.
+There is no legal defence for failing to secure the special educational provision in an EHC plan.
+The LA must also ensure sufficient funding to secure the provision specified in Section F.

 The LA: